freesurfacemodules/Jacquard/STATUS.md

    - Only simple knobs are supported.
 Nodes need a richer UI manifest for sliders, meters, oscilloscopes, etc., plus data taps back to React.

 5. **Persistence & Undo**
-   - Manual save/load is available, but there is no auto-save or patch library.
-Add IndexedDB-backed autosave and patch metadata/history management.
+   - Autosave persists the active patch in IndexedDB (format v2), but there is no curated patch library or metadata/history management yet.

 ## Next Steps / Roadmap Highlights
 - Surface inline diagnostics for rejected feedback loops (highlight offending ports, suggest delay nodes).